harshitrai17152/Embedded-Logic-and-Design/README.md

 Consider the following function:
 Q = (X/T) + sqrt (D*ln(N)/T)
-Here X,T,N are integers such that X <=T and N > T. The D is constant and equal to 2.Find the corresponding value of Q.
+Here X,T,N are integers such that X <=T and N > T. The D is constant and equal to 2.
+Compare different Q values.

 **LAB 13**